jnnnnn/egui-test-1/devlog.md

 Nope that doens't work either, some dependency conflict for the `thiserror` package -- egui requires `^1.0.37` ... but I'm locked to 1.0.32 by my cargo.lock.
 Ah, regenerate with `cargo update` and it works.

 Add config setting to save books in an author subfolder or with a prefix.

+## 2023-01-27

+Starting to think about showing download status in the UI.
+This will require synchronization between threads.
+Cloning the `Book` everywhere makes this a little tricky -- do I:
+ - refactor to stop cloning book (use Arc instead)
+ - put an Arc to the download status inside the book and keep cloning the book itself (easier)
+ - put most of the fields inside an inner BookShared object that is reference-counted (and thus shared between clones)

+I think it makes the most sense to Arc the whole book.
+That makes accesses to the book fields a little more complicated but handling groups of books is much more efficient.